getkloudi/integration-wrapper-generator/out/bitbucket/docs/PullrequestsApi.md

 - **Accept**: application/json

-## repositoriesUsernameRepoSlugPullrequestsPullRequestIdDiffGet
+## repositoriesWorkspaceRepoSlugPullrequestsPullRequestIdDiffGet

-> Error repositoriesUsernameRepoSlugPullrequestsPullRequestIdDiffGet(username, pullRequestId, repoSlug)
+> repositoriesWorkspaceRepoSlugPullrequestsPullRequestIdDiffGet(pullRequestId, workspace, repoSlug)

+Redirects to the [repository diff](../../diff/%7Bspec%7D) with the revspec that corresponds to the pull request.

 ### Example